 The attack, shortly after midnight, came hours after a suicide bomber blew himself up outside a court building in the city, killing at least 19 people.

 “It was a remote-controlled bomb.
 Two policemen died on the spot, while a third has succumbed to his injuries a short while ago,” Mohammad Haroon, a police official, told the Reuters news agency.

 During his second visit to Pakistan since taking office this year, Panetta held talks with Yousuf Raza Gilani, the prime minister of Pakistan, on Washington’s policy review in Afghanistan.

 A statement released by Gilani’s office said that both agreed on “operational functioning between the two militaries and intelligence agencies” to eliminate the terror threat.

 Peshawar, capital of the North West Frontier Province (NWFP) bordering Afghanistan, has borne the brunt of the attacks perpetrated by the Taliban in recent weeks in retaliation for a military offensive launched in the country’s semi-autonomous tribal region of South Waziristan.

-The military launched its offensive against members of the Tehreek-e-Taliban Pakistan, one of the main anti-government groups, nearly three weeks ago, pitting about 30,000 troops against an estimated 10 to 12,000 Taliban fighters in South Waziristan.
+The Pakistani military launched its offensive against members of the Tehreek-e-Taliban Pakistan, one of the main anti-government groups, nearly a month ago, pitting about 30,000 troops against an estimated 10 to 12,000 Taliban fighters in South Waziristan.

 Eight suicide bomb attacks in Pakistan this month alone – six of them in Peshawar – have killed 110 people.

-The Pakistani Taliban has claimed responsibility for several of the attacks, but Yusuf Raza Gilani, Pakistan’s prime minister, said that many of the group’s commanders were on the run.
+The Pakistani Taliban has claimed responsibility for several of the attacks, but Gilani said that many of the group’s commanders were on the run.

 “They are using the weapons they have scattered here and there,” he said.